 Ms Dolphin specialises in strategic human resources, organisational design, culture, and change management across a diverse range of sectors.
 She has held several independent non-executive board roles and leadership positions across the private, government and resources sectors.

-In addition to TAFE Queensland, Ms Dolphin is currently a Non-Executive Director of RACQ and Director of Mater Health Services North Queensland.
-She is also the Managing Director of Dolphin Ventures Pty Ltd, which provides strategic business and human resources consultancy services in the North Queensland region, and Cooney Investments Pty Ltd t/a Helloworld Travel Mackay and Mt Pleasant.
+Ms Dolphin is currently a Non-Executive Director of RACQ and sits on several private advisory boards across mining services, civil construction, manufacturing and professional services.
+She is also the Managing Director of Dolphin Ventures Pty Ltd and Cooney Investments Pty Ltd t/a Helloworld Travel Mackay and Mt Pleasant.

 Ms Giles is a vocational education and training (VET) expert with experience in Australia and more recently in New Zealand.
 She is a passionate advocate for VET and the role that it plays in contributing to economic, industry, community and individual development.

 Ms Giles was formerly the Institute Director at SkillsTech Australia and has held a range of management and directorship positions at the Department of Employment and Training, Open Learning Institute, Wide Bay Institute of TAFE and Wide Bay / Sunshine Coast Region TAFE, and Training and Employment Queensland.